A 2025 Guide to Teaching English in China

 Aside from weekends, you’ll have plenty of time to appreciate every aspect of China.

-You can visit neighboring countries and regions like Macau, Hong Kong, Japan, South Korea, Vietnam, to name a few.
-And for that, take a trip during long vacations, local holidays, or extended weekends.
+You can visit neighboring countries and regions like Macau, Hong Kong, Japan, South Korea, and Vietnam, to name a few.
+To do so, take a trip during long vacations, local holidays, or extended weekends.

 China isn’t just about the most significant manufacturing powerhouse on earth.